-Both Canadian Propane Distribution and USRF use a centralized health, safety and environmental management system that oversees safety practices, ensures regulatory compliance and safeguards the lives, health and property of its employees, contractors, customers and communities.
+The Canadian Propane Distribution and US Propane businesses each have a centralized health, safety and environmental management system that oversees safety practices, ensures regulatory compliance and safeguards the lives, health and property of its employees, contractors, customers and communities.
 The ongoing management of health and safety includes monitoring and frequent audits to promote continuous learning and improvement.

-In 2017 the Energy Distribution business undertook various initiatives to enhance its safety performance at its operations.
+In 2018 the Energy Distribution business undertook various initiatives to enhance its safety performance at its operations.
 Some highlights and accomplishments include: